 The gene is functionally active when it is “transcribed” into RNA.
 This process begins when an enzyme called RNA polymerase binds to the gene and creates a single-stranded RNA molecule.
 The RNA molecule then “reads” the genetic code and assembles a protein molecule according to those instructions.

 List representative examples of organisms from the main groups of organisms

 There are four of these fall into the category of major organisms: bacteria, archaea, viruses, and eukaryotes.

 - Bacteria: Bacteria can live in many different environments and types of environments and the purposes of their existence vary as well: they can use photosynthesis like plants, or they can use other cellular processes like fermentation or respiration to get their energy.
-For example E. coli, Salmonella, Streptococcus.
+For example E. coli, Salmonella, and Streptococcus.

 - Archaea: Archaeal cells use metabolisms like fermentation or respiration to get their energy as well as crapping out ammonia as a waste product, and they’re less adapted to the environment than bacteria.
-Archaea can live in a lot of different kinds of environments and it’s a little less clear what kinds of reasons they exist for in the different kinds of environments.
+Archaea can live in a lot of different kinds of environments and it’s a little less clear what kinds of reasons they exist in the different kinds of environments.
 For example, Methane-producing organisms, Halophiles.

-On the basis of morphology, there are organisms like Chlorophyta (Heterokonts), Protists (Paramecium), Fungi (Rhizopus), and Plants (Arabidopsis) that are eukaryotes, which means they have a nucleus in their cells.
+Based on morphology, there are organisms like Chlorophyta (Heterokonts), Protists (Paramecium), Fungi (Rhizopus), and Plants (Arabidopsis) that are eukaryotes, which means they have a nucleus in their cells.